Stuffed Pork Tenderloin Easy Recipe with Spinach & Herbs

 To make this recipe, you’ll need the following equipment:

-• Kitchen twine or toothpicks (to secure the stuffing)
+• Kitchen twine or toothpicks – these are a big help to secure the stuffing!

 how to make stuffed pork tenderloin make stuffing combine stuffing ingredients and wilt spinach, slice pork loin, stuff it and use tooth pick to close.